Reidemeister numbers for arithmetic Borel subgroups in type A: The theorem of Levchuk

+One quickly checks with the commutator relations~\bref{rel:commutators} that the above $\sigma_{\lambda,a}$ is an honest automorphism of $\mbU_3(\Q)$.

-induce automorphisms of $\mbU_n(R)$ as seen in~\cite[66]{LevchukOriginal}.
-Abusing notation, we shall also denote such automorphisms by $\sigma_{\lambda,a}$ and $\sigma_{\lambda,a}'$.
-Lev\v{c}uk denotes by $\mc{U}^{(c)}$ the group of all automorphisms as above, i.e.
+Abusing notation, we shall also denote all such automorphisms as above by $\sigma_{\lambda,a}$ and $\sigma_{\lambda,a}'$, and we call them \emph{extremal automorphisms} of $\mbU_n(R)$, borrowing terminology used by Pavlov \cite{PavlovSylow} and Gibbs \cite{GibbsAut}.
+Levchuk denotes by $\mc{U}^{(c)}$ the group generated by all extremal automorphisms, i.e.,